Help us match you with local pros in your area

 Look for an HVAC company that employs qualified technicians with the necessary licensure and training.
 In all states, HVAC contractors must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is mandatory for all contractors who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled on a state-by-state basis.

 In Alabama, HVAC contractors must be licensed through the Board of Heating, Air Conditioning and Refrigeration Contractors.
 Contractors must hold a surety bond and must participate in annual continuing education.
 You should also check a provider's reviews and complaints with organizations such as the Better Business Bureau (BBB), Google Reviews, and Yelp.
-Choose a provider with glowing reviews and stories of positive service experiences.
+Look for a a company with positive reviews and a history of good customer service.

-It’s important to understand what the work process will look like.
-For HVAC repairs, the company should detail the specific parts that need replacement and why.
-Get confirmation that your technician will clean and test the full system afterward to ensure proper functioning.
-When replacing your HVAC system, ask the contractor to provide details on the new estimated installation time, brand, model, features, and energy efficiency.
-Before signing a contract, make sure you understand how your provider will properly size the new unit for your home and what the cost will be.
+Make sure you understand the details of your project before it begins.
+If HVAC repairs are required, have your provider detail which parts need replacement and why.
+Get confirmation that your technician will clean and test the system after the repair to verify that everything works.
+When getting a replacement, ask the contractor to explain the new HVAC system estimated installation time, brand, model, features, and energy efficiency.
+Before signing a contract, you should understand the process your provider will use to properly size the system for your home and the price you'll pay.

-You should have your HVAC system inspected approximately twice yearly.
-At the time of the inspection, your technician will inform you if any services are needed.
-You should also have your system inspected if you notice new issues such as strange noises, leaks, or unusual smells.
-If your home has ductwork, you should have it inspected every few years.
+You should have your HVAC system inspected twice annually.
+After the inspection, your technician will inform you if any services are needed.
+You should also call a technician if you start noticing issues such as strange noises, unusual smells, or leaks.
+If your home has ductwork, it should be inspected every few years.

 You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
-Keep your thermostat temperature as close to the outside temperature as is comfortable, and avoid making drastic changes in temperature all at once.
-Keep your roof in good shape and seal any leaks around your windows and doors to avoid letting cool air escape.
-Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.
+Keep your thermostat temperature as close to the outside temperature as you comfortably can, and avoid making drastic changes in temperature all at once.
+Keep your roof well-maintained and seal any leaks around your windows and doors to avoid letting cool air escape.
+Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.

-For a 2,000-square-foot home, you'll want a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
+For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
 In Gardendale, you may be able to make do with a lower-capacity furnace.

 There are several ways you can make your HVAC system more energy-efficient: